buttahtoast/helm-charts/CONTRIBUTING.md

 ### Changelog

-Document changes in the chart with Artifachub change [annotations](https://artifacthub.io/docs/topics/annotations/helm/).
+Changes on a chart must be documented in a chart specific changelog.
 For every new release the entire ```artifacthub.io/changes``` needs to be rewritten.
 Please use the following template:

 ```